Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 This only happens if the unsorted bin is used instead of TCACHE to allocated memory.
 For that we have to allocate a chunk of size greater than 1032 bytes, as any chunks from 24 to 1032 bytes in size are handled by TCACHE.

 Currently, the `ptmalloc` caching design (in order of use) is as follows:
-- 64 singly-linked TCACHE bins for allocations of size 16 to 1032 (functionally "covers" fastbins and smallbins)
+- Tcache: 64 bins, chunk sizes ~32 to ~1040 bytes (request sizes up to ~1032)
-- 10 singly-linked "fast" bins for allocations of size up to 160 bytes
+- Fastbins: 10 bins, chunk sizes up to 128 bytes by default (not 160)
-- 1 doubly-linked "unsorted" bin to quickly stash freed chunks that don't fit into TCACHE or fastbins
+- Unsorted bin: 1 doubly-linked staging list for anything freed that doesn't fit tcache/fastbin
-- 62 doubly-linked "small" bins for allocations up to 512 bytes
+- Small bins: 62 bins, chunk sizes 32 to ~1008 bytes (not up to 512)
-- 63 doubly-linked "large" bins (anything over 512 bytes) that contain different-sized chunks
+- Large bins: 63 bins, chunk sizes over 1024 bytes (not over 512)

 So, if we allocate a large enough space, then free it, and then call the `read_flag` command, we would not have to worry about the size of `flag_buffer` because it will be split and used from our unsorted bin allocation.